Ho, Ho, Huh? — The Bewildering Beauty of ‘Blood Beat’

 [An abridged version of the following piece appeared in 88 Films’ Limited Edition Blu-ray release of Christmas Evil (1980), issued December 2019.]

-Preposterous as all this sounds, it is to the credit of Zaphiratos that Blood Beat takes itself very, very seriously.
+Preposterous as all this sounds, it is to the credit of Zaphiratos that Blood Beat takes itself very seriously.
 One could argue that the story’s inelegant framework was an upshot of the young director’s inexperience, but beneath the muddled façade lies an immeasurably inventive and singularly fascinating picture, one that evokes the ethereal chills of John D. Hancock’s Let’s Scare Jessica to Death (1971) through its savvy use of sound design—oppressive blasts of classical music and synth, punctuated by the recurring thump of a heartbeat—and eye-catching photography that breathes haunting life into the stark, wintry landscapes of Wisconsin.
-Even when it threatens to buckle under the weight of its own ideas—the frenetic third act has to be endured to be believed—there’s just no escaping Blood Beat’s iron grip as we find ourselves surrendering to its idiosyncratic allure.
+Even when it threatens to buckle under the weight of its own ideas—the frenetic third act has to be endured to be believed—there’s just no escaping Blood Beat’s iron grip as we surrender to its idiosyncratic allure.

 Those craving a hearty dollop of esotericism with their turkey and stuffing need look no further: this is rule-free, balls-to-the-wall guerrilla filmmaking at its finest.